mhtess/bdappl/chapters/03-simpleModels.md

 ---
 layout: chapter
-title: Building models
+title: Learning about a hypothesis
-description: "Describing the generative process of data"
+description: "Models formalize hypotheses"
 ---

 In the last chapter, we played around with the basic building blocks of probabilistic programs: sampling from and explicitly representing probability distributions.